Diana Becton: Contra Costa County District Attorney

-Personnel Issues
+Personal Issues

 In July 2019, Chief Deputy District Attorney Phyllis Redmond resigned, citing disagreements in management style.
 Redmond said that Becton did not seek input from prosecutors on key decisions around changes to the state's murder law, leading to the freeing of a prisoner after their murder conviction was overturned.
 Redmond joined at least 12 staff attorneys out of about 90 who had resigned in the prior six months.
 The report suggested that staff members in the District Attorney's office resisted Becton's progressive reforms and progressive changes to state law that seek more alternatives to traditional "tough on crime" measures.

 In 2019, Deputy District Attorney Mary Knox filed a complaint of retaliation against Becton.
 According to Knox, Becton demoted Knox after learning that Knox supported Becton's opponent in the 2018 election.
 The merit board sent the case before an administrative law judge, who recommended that Becton had not committed political retaliation.
 In 2021, the Contra Costa Merit Board rejected the recommendation, and some board members cast doubt on sworn statements made by Becton and her chief deputy.
-Knox went ran against Becton for District Attorney in 2022.
+Knox ran against Becton for District Attorney in 2022.

 In February 2020, four women deputy district attorneys sued Becton in federal court for gender and age discrimination, alleging they were demoted and passed up for promotions.